 Universal Ball Housing Adjustment

 Proper adjustment of the universal joint ball housing on closed driveline cars & trucks from 1929-1954 is critical for good operation.
-This type of joint, if improperly adjusted, may result in oil leakage if too loose, or drivetrain noise if too tight.
+This housing, if improperly adjusted, may result in oil leakage if too loose, or drivetrain noise if too tight.

 Whenever the universal joint is opened for any service operation, or should a leak at this point be experienced, the adjustment should be performed with the ball joint collar oil seal (cork) removed.
 Attempted adjustment with this cork seal in place, whether new or old seal, will give a false adjustment.